telerik/maui-docs/controls/listpicker/listpicker-selection.md

 }
 ```

-where the *sender* is the RadListPicker control.
+In the example, the `sender` is the ListPicker control.

-also you will need to add the following namespace:
+Add the following namespace:

 ```XAML
 xmlns:telerikInput="clr-namespace:Telerik.XamarinForms.Input;assembly=Telerik.Maui.Controls.Compatibility""